-A celebrated and versatile international performer, Dr. Watanabe has won competitions sponsored by both the Japan Flute Association and the National Flute Association (NFA), and has appeared in Japan, Israel, Canada, England, and USA as a recitalist, chamber musician, and concerto soloist.
-She is the founding member of the faculty woodwind quintet, the MUSICAL ARTS QUINTET (MAQ).
-The MAQ has been awarded the prestigious 2010 American Masterpieces grant from the National Endowment for the Arts to support a performance tour and CD, entitled “American Breeze,” which was released in 2012 from Albany Records.
+Dr. Watanabe has won competitions sponsored by the Japan Flute Association and the National Flute Association (NFA) and has appeared in Japan, Israel, Canada, England, and the USA as a celebrated and versatile international performer, recitalist, chamber musician, and concerto soloist.
+She is a member of the faculty woodwind quintet, the MUSICAL ARTS QUINTET (MAQ).
+The MAQ has been awarded the prestigious 2010 American Masterpieces grant from the National Endowment for the Arts to support a performance tour and CD entitled “American Breeze,” released in 2012 from Albany Records.
 She was the founding member of the HIBIKI (響) Trio, comprised of Ball State faculty (flute, viola, and harp).
 The Hibiki Trio was invited by the College Music Society (CMS) to present a performance and lecture recital nationally in 2015 and 2016.
-She was a member of TRIO FLURINETO (flute, clarinet, and piano) at Ball State University.
-The TRIO FLURINETO has performed nationally at various universities, the 2010 NFA Convention, and 2011 International Clarinet Association Convention.
-Independent of her participation in BSU chamber ensembles, she is a founding member of TRIO PIACERE (flute, cello, piano), which has performed internationally, and a member of DUO VIVA (two flutes).
+She was a member of TRIO FLURINETO (flute, clarinet, and piano) at Ball State, and the Trio performed nationally at various universities, the 2010 NFA Convention, and the 2011 International Clarinet Association Convention.
+Independent of participating in Ball State chamber ensembles, she is a founding member of TRIO PIACERE (flute, cello, piano), which has performed internationally, and a member of DUO VIVA (two flutes).
 In 2006, DUO VIVA recorded “Doppler Effect,” a CD released by and available from Little Piper.
-TRIO HARMONIA (flute, viola and piano), a new trio, has been invited to perform at the 2017 NFA Convention in Minneapolis, MN.
+TRIO HARMONIA (flute, viola, and piano) was invited to perform at the 2017 NFA Convention in Minneapolis, MN.
 On February 2, 2024, DUO ROUGE (two flutes) will release an album of Flute Music by Nathan Froebe, entitled “Two by Three,” from Parma Recordings.